gave92/Udacity-Project1/README.md

 <img width="2000" height="1079" alt="image" src="data/99eec60e-7926-45ee-93de-8e2c2b27ecf9.png" />
 <img width="2000" height="1104" alt="image" src="data/e5ac4722-ba7a-45b1-8719-708f6bad385d.png" />

-Based on mAP metrics the best overall model appears to be Faster R-CNN which has the highest overall mAP, though it has lower precision that both the other models when detecting large objectes.
+Based on mAP metrics the best overall model appears to be Faster R-CNN which has the highest overall mAP, though it has lower precision that both the other models when detecting large objects.
 In addition the loss function for Faster R-CNN could suggest an instability of the model during training, as it is not steadily decaying.
-Posssibly lowering the learning rate could help with that.
+Possibly lowering the learning rate could help with that.
+The values of the loss function for the other models are lower but as the models calculate loss differently the exact values are not comparable.

 ## Data augmentation options